velorek1/FPUI/README.md

 My units use PtcGraph, PtcCrt, PtcMouse included in FreePascal 2.6 or higher for Graphics and RTL (video and keyboard) for Text Mode.

-I created this only for fun.
+I've created this only for fun.
+It is a GUI with menus, windows, scroll list with mouse and keyboard interface.
+I have also developed them in text mode using the unit video.

 NOTE: FOR X11 headers in linux install: sudo apt-get install xorg-dev